 Vision impairment is an eye condition that cannot be corrected using glasses or contact lenses.

 You may have some indications from birth that your child has a vision impairment, or you may notice signs as your baby grows.
 Most babies are diagnosed with a vision impairment by the time they are one year old. many people inherit eye conditions as many are passed down through the family.

 Here is how to spot a vision impairment in a child and what to do about it:

 If you are concerned about your child’s sight, we advise that you speak to your health visitor or GP in the first instance or the school nurse or optician is your child is older.
 They can make a referral to the Ophthalmic clinic or eye clinic.

 They will refer you to an ophthalmologist who treats people who have issues with their sight.
 An ophthalmologist specialises in identifying and diagnosing a range of conditions which affect the eyes.
-This page by the Royal National Institute of Blind People provides some information on what you can expect during a visit.
+The Royal National Institute of Blind People provide some information on what you can expect during a visit.
 The children's ophthalmic department is based at the Derby Royal hospital.

 Children do not need a diagnosis of any condition to get support at school.
 Your child’s school must do its best to give your child the support they need.

 Dealing with a vision impairment diagnosis: Julia's story

 Filmed by the Royal Society for Blind Children, watch Julia talking about her daughter's sight impairment diagnosis at her 8 month check, and how her family have dealt with Myla's condition since then.

 The Scottish Sensory Centre has a comprehensive list of eye conditions with easy to read explanations.